Newfarmer Notes

 We recently came across an on-line database, the Ohio Death Index, 1907-1944, which, along with William, Frederic, and Oakley Newfarmer, holds records for Henry Newfarmer (d.
 1914), John Neibauer (d.
 1914), and William Neibuhr (d.
 1921).
 We sent for copies of these death certificates, and unfortunately, none hold any new information.
 Henry Sr.’s death certificate was filled out by his son William, and William did not know his grandfather or grandmother’s names.

-We first find Henry in the 1860 census for Logan County, Ohio, near the town of DeGraff.
+We first find Henry in the census records in the 1860 census for Logan County, Ohio, near the town of DeGraff.
 He is 32 years old, living with his wife Christina Swolp Newfarmer and their seven children.
-Also living with Henry is Catherine Newfarmer, 58, almost certainly his mother.
+Also living with Henry is Catherine Newfarmer, 58, proven by John Reeb's records to be his mother.
 He is listed as a farmer, born in France.
 Also listed as being born in France are his wife, first son Henry Jr., and mother Catherine.
-In later census documents, both Henry and his children waver between whether he was born in France or Germany.
+In later census documents, both Henry and his children waver between whether he was born in France or Germany, but we now know that he was born in France.

-Between 1860 and 1870, Henry’s wife Christina had at least three more children, and died in childbirth in 1867 at age 40.
+Between 1860 and 1870, Henry's wife Christina had at least three more children, and died in childbirth in 1867 at age 40.
 As was common practice in those days, all the children were distributed among friends or church members.
-Farmers weren’t equipped to deal with children and still maintain their livelihood, and there were no elder daughters to take over.
+Farmers weren't equipped to deal with children and still maintain their livelihood, and there were no elder daughters to take over.
 Henry remarried in about a year to Henrietta Hines, a widow born in Pennsylvania, and they relocated to Champaign County (a short distance from DeGraff, over the Logan County border) and had three more children.
-There is no evidence that Henry’s eight living children from his first marriage ever visited their father, and in fact the evidence shows that there was probably great animosity over the death of the mother and the breaking up of the family.
-Henry’s mother Catherine took daughter Magdalena, and possibly Mary and Jacob, and moved to Randolph County, Indiana, probably to be with her other son John.
+There is no evidence that Henry's eight living children from his first marriage ever visited their father, and in fact the evidence shows that there was probably great animosity over the death of the mother and the breaking up of the family.
+Henry's mother Catherine took daughter Magdalena, and possibly Mary and Jacob, and moved to Randolph County, Indiana, to live with the Maurer family.
+From John Reeb and Pamela Maurer Pruiett (descendent of the Maurer family), we now know that Christena Maurer was Catherine's sister.
 The rest of the family scattered.
-Tracing the children of Henry and Christina, in order of birth, after Christina’s death:
+Tracing the children of Henry and Christina, in order of birth, after Christina's death:

 The inconsistencies in the information provided by David can be accounted for by the fact that like Henry’s children, David’s ancestral twins, Henry and William, were orphaned at age 5, and hardly knew their true parents.
 However, we can piece together the probable ancestry of these Newfarmers.